1st, MATT KENSETH

 Starting Position: 1st

-How strong was the qualifying lap in the final round?
+How strong was the car in qualifying?

 Starting Position: 2nd